by Dr. David Teplin, PsyD., C.Psych.

 With respect to CBT, often times we are also looking to give those adults with ADHD some day-to-day practical skills because in many ways, untreated and unmanaged, ADHD remains a serious impairing disorder.
 Of course, such impairment is on a continuum, and can vary considerably from one adult with ADHD to another.
 Thus, key areas in one's life are quite commonly negatively impacted, such as one's academic, work or occupational setting, one's intimate relationships, one's relationships with family and friends, as well as parenthood.

-CBT has been shown to be rather effective in the treatment of Mood Disorders, Anxiety Disorders, Substance Use Disorders, Eating Disorders, Pathological Gambling, Primary Insomnia, adult ADHD, and Personality Disorders.
+CBT has been shown to be rather effective in the treatment of Mood Disorders, Anxiety Disorders, Substance Use Disorders, Eating Disorders, Gambling Disorder, Insomnia Disorder, adult ADHD, and Personality Disorders.
 This becomes especially important because, as already mentioned, many adults with ADHD have one or more such overlapping disorders, and which also requires psychotherapeutic treatment

 Another form of treatment that can be helpful for the adult with ADHD is couples therapy.
 This form of therapy may also need some modification from a more traditional approach to such work for those with adult ADHD.
 One of the issues here is that if one or both of the couple has adult ADHD, it becomes important to sort out what is specifically ADHD-related that such couples have to face, versus what is "garden variety" dynamics and issues between couples; period.